Editor’s Note: This post has been updated with new best practices, links, and content.

 Plus, online chats have been known to increase conversion rates.
 According to Internet Retailer, online apparel retailer ScottVest engaged in 160 chats per week, 25% of which turned into sales.

 Another example is when Intuit started to see a 190% conversation rate increase when they included this chat box:

-Phone numbers help conversion rates, too.
+Phone numbers fall under landing page best practices because they can help conversion rates, too.
 Just by having your phone number listed, it builds trust – and trust is important to converting people.

 Best Practice #10 – Prioritize Conversation Momentum

 Continuing the momentum of a conversation is another way to be more relevant and real to your visitors.

 If you ask a question in your ad and someone clicks through, then answer the question (and don’t ask the question yet again).

 Simply continue the conversation and, of course, consider where they came from right before they clicked.
 Back to the Upworthy example:

 Some words of wisdom from Oli Gardner’s Moz Blog:

 “A big portion of this concept is respect.
 Respecting the click, respecting the time you want your visitor to invest.”